 Aaron graduated from Shepherd University in West Virginia with an undergraduate degree in Sport Management.
 He earned his master's degree in Sport Administration from Western Illinois University in MaComb, Illinois.
 In 2005, he was an undergraduate intern with the Intramural Sports program at James Madison University.
 Aaron was named one of UREC's Employees of the Year in 2006.
 Aaron is a member of NIRSA.

 Aaron is married to Carrie Teichert Combs, who is a JMU alum and Double Duke.
 Aaron's parents Danny and Pati raised him in Baker, West Virginia.
 He has one brother (Jared) and sister-in-law (Amanda) and two nephews (Eli and Simon).
 He enjoys all sports, hunting, fishing, officiating, dancing, watching movies and coaching.
 He won seven intramural flag football championships - five at Shepherd and two at Western Illinois.
 Aaron's favorite activity at UREC is the daily lunchtime JMU faculty/staff basketball games.
 His favorite thing about UREC is the atmosphere that the students and faculty create.
 Aaron's favorite quote is "One man practicing good sportsmanship is far better than fifty others preaching it" by Knute K. Rockne.
 His favorite action is movie is Braveheart and his favorite comedy is Dumb and Dumber.
-His favorite television shows are Nip Tuck and Prison Break.
 He also loves a variety of music, but his favorite radio stations are K-Love and Fresh 96.1.

 Assistant Director for Adventure and Challenge Course Programs